 Few towns were built along the river, and diverging sections of the river became known for different purposes.
 Men used its waters to transport lumber, but due to hardy rapids and the slew of twists and turns, they couldn’t return to their point of origin.
 This section of the Salmon River was hence nicknamed “the River of No Return.”

 Discovering a Place in the World

-The Salmon River has a wide multitude of assets.
+The Salmon River in Idaho has a wide multitude of assets.
 We know fish to be one, which is why it’s called the Salmon River.
 We also know its wild rapids are forces of nature to behold and explore.
 But beyond the exhilaration of the white waters, there’s also peace and tranquility in this free and wild country.

 Salmon River Fishing Trips